DefinitionBy Mayo Clinic staff

 CLICK TO ENLARGE

-Your spleen is a small organ located just below your rib cage on your left side.
-Normally, your spleen is about the size of a fist, but a number of conditions — from infections to liver disease and some cancers — can cause an enlarged spleen, also known as splenomegaly (spleh-no-MEG-uh-lee).
+Your spleen is an organ located just below your rib cage on your left side.
+A number of conditions — from infections to liver disease and some cancers — can cause an enlarged spleen, also known as splenomegaly (spleh-no-MEG-uh-lee).

 Most people don't have symptoms with an enlarged spleen.
 The problem is often discovered during a routine physical exam.
-Your doctor won't be able to feel a normal-sized spleen — unless you're very slender — but can feel an enlarged spleen.
+Your doctor can't feel a normal-sized spleen in adults — unless you're very slender — but can feel an enlarged spleen.
+If you have an enlarged spleen, your doctor will likely request imaging and blood tests to help identify the cause.

 Treatment for an enlarged spleen focuses on relieving the underlying condition.
-Although surgically removing an enlarged spleen isn't a first choice, it may be an option for you in certain situations.
+Surgically removing an enlarged spleen isn't usually the first treatment, but it may be recommended in certain situations.

 - Pozo AL, et al. Splenomegaly: Investigation, diagnosis and management.
 Blood Reviews.
 2009;23:105.